jackmaden/philosophybreak/src/pages/articles/enrich-your-personal-philosophy-with-these-major-philosophies-for-life/index.md

 Importantly, Aristotle characterizes eudaimonia not as a feeling, but as an _activity_.
 Living a good, eudaimonic life means using our rationality to flourish and fulfill our potential for excellence in all that we do.

-Aristotle tells us that, while luck does have a significant part to play in determining how our lives will turn out, we are all responsible for improving our existences, and many of us are capable of excellence if we put our minds to it.
+Aristotle tells us that while luck does have a significant part to play in determining how our lives will turn out, we are all responsible for improving our existences, and many of us are capable of excellence if we put our minds to it.

 The reward for excellence is happiness, for far from a fleeting psychological state, happiness (eudaimonia) consists in _good rational activity_ ― in knowing that we are living well and fulfilling our potential as human beings.